okonomichiyaki/supercat/051-influence-principles.md

 - an adverse Vox card (Vox card with a Crisis which negatively impacts bot)
 - a card which would result in bot contending a declared ambition, if Secured
+	- *(this includes the Imperial Council, if bot could contend a declared via the Imperial Trust, by becoming First Regent OR by stealing from the Trust as an Outlaw)*
 - an effective Vox card
 - a card granting any bonus action card
 	- *(for example any Faithful card, Union card, or "Call to Action" Vox card)*